rcgsheffield/sheffield_hpc/stanage/software/apps/jupyter.rst

 Accessing Jupyter with a Web Browser
 =====================================

-Once you have completed the above steps, you are ready to access jupyter on a web browser.
+Once you have completed the above steps, you are ready to access Jupyter with a web browser.
 There are two ways to do this:

 #.
 Using flight-desktop (Recommended)
 #.
 Using Tunneling/port forwading (Advanced users)